 Extend their horizons striving to achieve their best

 The artistic and sporting life of the school is rich and vibrant.
 We have an annual school production which provides a focal point for the school year.
-This year, our pupils performed Our House which was fantastic.
-In addition, we hold two annual concerts and participate in the Shakespeare in Schools Festival.
 The school offers a wealth of opportunities for pupils to showcase their considerable talents.

 We have developed high levels of participation in a range of sports.
-These range from the more traditional sports to new developments such as boxercise, kickboxing, archery and lacrosse.
+These range from the more traditional sports to new developments such as boxercise, judo, archery and lacrosse.
+Our pupils benefit from access to a full-size, floodlit 3G football pitch and plentiful field space.

 We offer many opportunities for the development of education beyond the classroom.
 Activities and foreign visits include: